piryopt/pienryhmien-optimointi/documentation/project_meetings.md

 # Project meetings

-The project follows scrum methodology and its meeting practises.
+The project follows the scrum methodology and scrum meeting practises.

 ### Daily